-The benefit you receive will depend on whether you have chosen an agreed value or indemnity Policy.
+The benefit paid will depend on whether you have chosen an endorsed agreed value, agreed value or indemnity Policy.

-The amount of this benefit is reduced by any limitations on benefits (see section 26).
+The amount of this benefit is reduced by any limitations on benefits (see section 30).

 What we will pay when the Insured Person is totally disabled: